heathermiller/dist-prog-book/chapter/3/message-passing.md

 ## Cloud Haskell

+Cloud Haskell is an extension/DSL of Haskell which essentially implements an enhanced version of the computational message-passing model of Erlang in Haskell.
+It enhances Erlang's model with advantages from Haskell's model of functional programming in the form of purity, types, and monads.
+Cloud Haskell enables the use of pure functions for remote computation, which means that these functions are idempotent and can be restarted or run elsewhere in the case of failure without worrying about side-effects or undo mechanisms.
+One of the largest improvements over Erlang is the introduction of typed channels for sending messages.
+These provide guarantees to the programmer about the types of messages their actors can handle, which is something Erlang lacks.
+Cloud Haskell processes can use multiple typed channels to pass messages between actors, rather than Erlang's single untyped channel.
+Monadic types types make it possible for programmers to use an effective style, where they can ensure that pure and effective code are not mixed.
+Additionally, Cloud Haskell has shared memory within an actor process, which is useful for certain applications, but forbidden by the type system from being shared across actors.
+Finally, Cloud Haskell allows for the serialization of function closures, which means that higher-order functions can be distributed across actors.
+These improvements over Erlang make Cloud Haskell a notable project in the space of process-based actors.

 ## Scala Actors

 Scala Actors brings lightweight Erlang-style message-passing concurrency to the JVM and integrates it with the heavyweight thread/process concurrency models.
 This is stated well in the original paper about Scala Actors as "an impedance mismatch between message-passing concurrency and virtual machines such as the JVM."
 The authors say that VMs usually map threads to heavyweight processes, but that a lightweight process abstraction reduces programmer burden and leads to more natural abstractions.
 The authors say that “The user experience gained so far indicates that the library makes concurrent programming in a JVM-based system much more accessible than previous techniques.”